International Student Admissions

 When she worked in an orphanage, she recalls, “I always told the children that, as a person from a developing country, education is almost the only way to ‘make it’ in life.

 Nathanael Rehmeyer ’18

 Nathanael Rehmeyer ’18 was born in Baton Rouge, Louisiana, but at age 10 he moved with his Christian missionary parents to Swaziland, where he attended school with students from more than 50 nations.
 Then he began looking for a college with excellent sciences and research as well as small classes, “where I would be more than just another face in the crowd.”

 Skidmore filled the bill academically, but when it arranged a campus visit and offered generous financial support, he realized the commitment was as much Skidmore’s to him as his to Skidmore.
 He says, “I felt appreciated and that they wanted to get to know me.
 I had dinner with chemistry professor Ray Giguere, and the way he described the science program had me hooked.
 I was amazed by the opportunities at a small college that I would never get at a large university.
 I left contemplating whether I would be doing the freshman London program or starting on campus—already past deciding whether to attend!”

-Now Rehmeyer is involved in a Skidmore lab doing malaria research, helping to develop a test for the parasite using urine instead of blood, which will make getting a diagnosis easier, quicker, and cheaper.
-“This is very exciting and will benefit millions of people,” he enthuses.
-He promptly trained to be a member of Skidmore’s emergency medical services team, staffed and operated by students state-certified at the EMT level or higher—an experience he describes as “a passion.”
+Rehmeyer became involved in a Skidmore lab doing malaria research, helping to develop a test for the parasite using urine instead of blood, which will make getting a diagnosis easier, quicker, and cheaper.
+“It will benefit millions of people,” he said.
+He promptly trained to be a member of Skidmore’s emergency medical services team, staffed and operated by students state-certified at the EMT level or higher — an experience he described as “a passion.”
 He is also a leader in the Christian Fellowship, “exploring my faith at Skidmore.”

 Penleak Chan ’12